Ambily-Rajan/Ambily-Rajan/README.md

 - 📈 **Statistics:** Proficient in statistical analysis and hypothesis testing.
 - 📊 **Excel:** Skilled in data manipulation, visualization, and analysis.
-- 🐍 **Python:** Experienced in data manipulation, visualization, and analysis using Python.
+- 🐍 **Python:** Experienced in data collection , manipulation, visualization, and analysis using Python.
 - 🗃️ **MySQL:** Proficient in querying and managing data.
 - 📰 **Tableau:** Skilled in creating interactive data visualizations and dashboards.
 - 🤖 **Machine Learning:** Comfortable with machine learning concepts, model development, and evaluation.